IssaNasralli/TriFusionBD/README.md

     @article{trifusionbd2025,
-      title   = {TriFusionBD: A probabilistic–deterministic deep fusion network for building extraction using satellite imagery and auxiliary geospatial data}, author={Nasralli, Issa and Masmoudi, Imen and Drira, Hassen and Taieb, Mohamed Ali Hadj}, journal = {Geomatics and Environmental Engineering},
+      title   = {TriFusionBD: A probabilistic–deterministic deep fusion network for building extraction using satellite imagery and auxiliary geospatial data}, author  = {Nasralli, Issa and Masmoudi, Imen and Drira, Hassen and Taieb, Mohamed Ali Hadj}, journal = {Geomatics and Environmental Engineering},
       year    = {2026}
     }